Charity in Islam: Importance and Benefits

 The Prophet Muhammad (peace be upon him) said:

 Charity is a means of purifying one’s soul from greed, selfishness, and attachment to worldly possessions.
 It is also a means of purifying one’s wealth from any unlawful or doubtful sources.
-Allah says in the Quran:
+We mentioned above that Allah says in verse 103 of Surah At-Tawbah that giving wealth and charity purifies the property of Muslims and brings blessings to your life, age and property.
+In the same verse, Allah further says that He is All-Knowing and All-Hearing, and this is where it shows that good intentions are sufficient for Allah and He knows everything.

 The Prophet Muhammad (peace be upon him) said:

 “Charity extinguishes sin as water extinguishes fire.”
-(Tirmidhi)
+(Ibnmajah: 3973)

 Charity is a way of showing gratitude to Allah for His favors and blessings.
 It is also a way of seeking more blessings and reward from Him in this life and the hereafter.
 Allah says in the Quran: